.

 mean.noun,.plural.means

-you can refer to the money that someone has as their means, their spendability; a method, a course of action or an instrument by which an act can be accomplished or an end achieved; a means of doing something is a method, instrument or process which can be used to do it (we have the means to send spaceships into outer space); if you do something by means of a particular method, instrument or process, you do it using that method, instrument or process; something having a position, quality or condition.midway.between.extremes; a 'mean' is also the average.value, such as with a set of numbers; the golden mean is the course.between extremes; the arithmetic mean of the maximum and minimum distances of a body, such as a satellite or secondary star, from its primary (the mean position of the Sun); in mathematics, a number that typifies a set of numbers, such as a geometric mean or an arithmetic mean; 'means' is also ability, such as, if someone is living beyond their means, they are spending more money than they can afford; if someone is living within their means, they are not spending more money than they can afford; a medium; 'means' used with a plural verb, is money, property or other wealth (live within your means; a woman of means and ways)
+you can refer to the money that someone has as their means, their spendability; a method, a course of action or an instrument by which an act can be accomplished or an end achieved; a means of doing something is a method, instrument or process which can be used to do it (we have the means to send spaceships into outer space; we have the means to heal all diseases using 'med beds'); if you do something by means of a particular method, instrument or process, you do it using that method, instrument or process; something having a position, quality or condition.midway.between.extremes; a 'mean' is also the average.value, such as with a set of numbers; the golden mean is the course.between extremes; the arithmetic mean of the maximum and minimum distances of a body, such as a satellite or secondary star, from its primary (the mean position of the Sun); in mathematics, a number that typifies a set of numbers, such as a geometric mean or an arithmetic mean; 'means' is also ability, such as, if someone is living beyond their means, they are spending more money than they can afford; if someone is living within their means, they are not spending more money than they can afford; a medium; 'means' used with a plural verb, is money, property or other wealth (live within your means; a woman of means and ways)

 meantime.noun,.plural.meantimes